Augmented analysis

 Track progress over time by comparing intervals across test runs.

-Tip: You can also use Augmented analysis when comparing test results against a baseline.
+Tip: You can also use augmented analysis when comparing test results against a baseline.
 This helps you detect regressions or confirm improvements across versions.